me3zaAKAgoat/42cursus/README.md

 ### here doc/string

-- `<<` is a here document where right side of the of the syntax declares a delimiter and the left side declares the input to which to send the document.
+- `<<` is a here document where right side of the syntax declares a delimiter at which the input should close and the left side declares the input to which to send the document.

 ```shell
 $ cat <<EOF